 Arthur was a Sapper (19998) in the 5th Field Company, Royal Engineers.

 He died on the 15th of January 1915 aged just 22.
-He appears on the Le Touret WW1 memorial in France and the St Breward War memorial.
+He appears on the Le Touret WW1 memorial in France, St Breward War Memorial and St Mabyn War Memorial.
 St Breward was probably his last address as the family were living there in 1911.

 From the Second World War